ga4gh/va-spec/docs/source/modeling-foundations.rst

    Explicit Semantics of Core-IM Statements

-   **Legend** Explicit Statement Semantics are supported by the Core-IM. (a) Model: the Statement model for a Variant Pathogenicity Profile, showing only attributes used to represent the semantics of what a statement reports to be true. (b) Data: a json data example of a Variant Pathogenicity Statement instance, noting elements holding the Statement's proposition and those assessing it's strength and direction. (c) Semantics: the  plain-language meaning of what the statement data structure reports to be true.
+   **Legend** Explicit semantics in **Assertion Mode** vs **Proposition Assessment Mode**, for a Variant Pathogenicity Statement.
+For each mode, left panels show the **Model** attributes used to represent statement semantics; center panels show **Data** examples of statement instances; and right panels report the plain-language **Meaning** of what each statement data structure reports to be true.

-This basic model supports two "modes of use" for Statements: an 'Assertion Mode' which support simple assertions of knowledge, and a 'Proposition Assessment Mode' allowing nuanced representations of the state of evidence surrounding a possible fact.
-Implementations can choose the mode that best fits their data.
-Details are provided in the ``Statement`` class page `here <https://va-ga4gh.readthedocs.io/en/latest/core-information-model/entities/information-entities/statement.html#implementation-guidance>`_.
+Many VA Standard Profiles, including the Variant Pathogenicity Statement Profile, contain the ``direction``, ``strength``, and ``score`` attributes, and thus could be use to support either Mode of Use.
+Implementations should choose the mode that best fits their data and use case when generating VA-compliant datasets - leveraging Prposition Assessment Mode if they wish to provide nuanced representations of the state of evidence or confidence surrounding a possible fact.

 Study Result Representation
 @@@@@@@@@@@@@@@@@@@@@@@@@@@